Summary

 - Always wear wrap-around sunglasses or goggles.
 Aim for a snug fit, so that UV can't get through the top or sides of your eyewear.

 - Choose eyewear that meets Australian Standard AS/NZS 1067.
-This means the lenses will block 95 per cent of UV radiation.
+Choose category 2 or higher, or an eye protection factor (EPF) of 9 or 10.
+This means the lenses will block 95% of UV radiation.

 - Sunglasses and goggles can be fitted with prescription lenses.
 See your optometrist for more information.